 Selina: The highly absorbent material of these nappies are incredible as they are durable and can hold up to and last up to 12 hours.
 I can pop one of these nappies on my little one just before she sleeps and won't need to change her nappy again until she wakes 10 hours later (for wet nappies.)
 They are well made and I've rarely encountered an accident whilst using these nappies, they are able to contain liquid and solid dirty waste with ease and are very hygienic since they also absorb bad odours.

-Would you choose this product to win?
+Would you choose this product above others on the market?

 Tristan: I would choose these nappies over others if they were on offer and hence had a price more in line with some other cheaper brands.
 The features mentioned above are great but I don't feel that they offer particularly unique features that justify a higher price compared to some more basic brands.
 I would buy these for a peace of mind if I had a child with, particularly sensitive skin.